cxfly/dubbo-async/README.md

 There are 3 service,s1,s2,s3

-s2 is independent on s1
+s2 is dependent on s1

 s3 is dependent on s2